andy-bond/andy.bond/src/posts/angular/dynamic-lazy-loaded-components.md

 ## TLDR;

 In a hurry?
-Check out the [Widget Dashboard - GitHub Repository]() that I explain in detail below!
+Check out the [Widget Dashboard GitHub Repository](https://github.com/andy-bond/widget-dashboard-demo) or [View the Widget Dashboard Demo](https://andy.bond/apps/widget-dashboard) that I explain in detail below!

 The interesting bits of code are the `lazy-widget.directive.ts` that you can find in the `src/app/widgets/utilities/directives/` folder.